Corporate Governance Report

 |25.
 The Company’s website discloses financial and non-financial information, providing timely and equal access to all investors.
 The website has a specialized area to address investors’ inquiries.

-|Pampa applies the recommended practice as it has a website with a special ‘Investors’ section, including all types of relevant information (FS, filings before regulatory authorities —including the SEC and the NYSE—, relevant events, corporate governance policies, etc.) for its shareholders and the general investment community, which is permanently updated by the Investor Relations office.
+|Pampa applies the recommended practice as it has a website with a dedicated ‘Investors’ section for its shareholders and general investment community, which includes all types of relevant information (FS, filings before regulatory authorities including the SEC and the NYSE, relevant events, corporate governance policies, among others).
+The Investor Relations and Sustainability Department permanently updates the site.

 |26.
-The Board should ensure a process in place for the identification and classification of its stakeholders, as well as a communication channel for them.
+The Board should ensure a process to identify and classify its stakeholders and a communication channel for them.

 |27.
-Prior to a Shareholders’ Meeting, the Board submits —through a formal communication channel— a ‘provisional information package’ allowing shareholders to make non-binding comments and to share dissenting opinions on the recommendations issued by the Board, and the latter will expressly issue its opinion on the received comments as it deems necessary.
+Before a Shareholders’ Meeting, the Board submits —through a formal communication channel— a ‘provisional information package’ allowing shareholders to make non-binding comments and share dissenting opinions on the Board’s recommendations.
+The latter will expressly give its opinion on the received comments as it deems necessary.

-|When calling for a meeting, the Board formulates proposals regarding each item in the agenda, except in cases there may be possible conflict of interest, where it will refrain from submitting a proposal.
-Any information supporting the topics to be addressed in the Shareholders’ Meetings are placed at the disposal of all shareholders well in advance so that they may perform their analysis and vote accordingly.
+|When calling for a meeting, the Board formulates proposals regarding each item in the agenda, except that there may be a possible conflict of interest, where it will refrain from submitting a proposal.
+Any information supporting the topics to be addressed in the Shareholders’ Meetings is placed at the disposal of all shareholders well in advance to perform their analysis and vote accordingly.

 |28.
 The Company’s Bylaws contemplate that shareholders may receive the information packages for Shareholders’ Meetings through electronic means and participate in Shareholders’ Meetings virtually, allowing for the simultaneous transmission of sound, images and words, ensuring compliance with the principle of equal treatment to participants.

-|Although they are not contained in the Company’s Bylaws, Pampa’s application of the principles since the proposals mentioned in the previous item are placed at the disposal of Shareholders and the general investment community not only through the communication maners established by the regulatory bodies (ByMA, CNV, SEC), but also on the Company’s website, ri.pampaenergia.com.
-Moreover, as it has been previously mentioned, shareholders have the means to keep a permanent and fluid dialog with the Company throughout the year.
+|The Company places the proposals mentioned in the previous item at the disposal of shareholders and investors not only through the communication channels set by the regulatory bodies (ByMA, CNV, SEC) but also on the Company’s website, ri.pampaenergia.com.
+Moreover, as previously mentioned, shareholders have the means to keep a permanent and fluid dialog with the Company throughout the year.

 |29.
 The Dividend Distribution Policy is aligned with the strategy and clearly establishes the criteria, frequency and conditions under which dividends will be distributed.

-|Since in 2018, the Company applies the recommended practice of Dividend Policy, approved by the Board.
-Said policy sets out the guidelines to be followed to reach a proper balance between distributed amounts and Pampa’s investment plans, aiming at a clear, transparent and consistent practice, allowing shareholders to make informed decisions, all of this in line with the Company’s Bylaws and the applicable legal and regulatory framework in force.
+|The Company applies the recommended practice since Pampa’s Board approved its Dividend Policy in 2018.
+This Policy sets out the guidelines for a proper balance between distributed amounts and Pampa’s investment plans.
+Said policy aimed to establish a clear, transparent and consistent practice, allowing shareholders to make informed decisions, in line with the Company’s Bylaws and the applicable legal and regulatory framework in force.
 Based on this policy, the Board of Directors assesses the possibility to pay dividends to Pampa’s shareholders on a prudential basis within each fiscal year, thoroughly evaluating the economic circumstances prevailing at the time.

 (1) For further information, see Practices 22 and 23 in this Corporate Governance Report.

-(2) For further information, see ‘C. Composition, Nomination and Succession of the Board of Directors’ of this Corporate Governance Report.
+(2) For further information, see Section 7.1 of the 2022 Annual Report.

-(2) For further information, see Practice 9 in this Corporate Governance Report.
+(3) For further information, see Practice 9 in this Corporate Governance Report.